 Originally written by Erik Thomas

-Of the three seminal bands, despite a few hiccups, plenty of line up changes and a polarizing shift in vocal styles, My Dying Bride is the band of the three that generally remained true to their sound over the course of nearly 20 years and 10 albums.
-The last three albums even slowly introduced some classic death metal growls to the mix culminating in 2006’s A Line Of Deathless Kings, my favorite My Dying Bride album since As the Flower Withers.
+Despite a few hiccups, plenty of line-up changes, and a polarizing shift in vocal styles, My Dying Bride is the band of the three that generally remained truest to their sound over the course of nearly 20 years and 10 albums.
+Their last three albums even slowly introduced some classic death metal growls to the mix, culminating in 2006’s A Line Of Deathless Kings, which was my favorite My Dying Bride album since As the Flower Withers.

-For Lies I Sire further acknowledges a nod to the classic sound with the return of the violin, courtesy of new member Kate Stone who is joined by bassist Lena Abe and drummer Dan Mullins.
-The addition of Stone’s melancholy violin as well as some very tastefully placed female vocals from Abe, give For Lies I Sire a tangible sense of elegance amid the rueful throes of depression and sadness that My Dying Bride have perfected.
+For Lies I Sire further acknowledges a nod to the classic sound with the return of the violin, courtesy of new member Kate Stone, who is joined by bassist Lena Abe and drummer Dan Mullins.
+The addition of Stone’s melancholy violin, as well as some very tastefully placed female vocals from Abe, gives For Lies I Sire a tangible sense of elegance amid the rueful throes of depression and sadness that My Dying Bride have perfected.

-Of course, Aaron Stainthorpe’s dramatic whining, remains somewhat of a sticking point with me, though not nearly as much as they used to be as they have grown on me, or I have simply developed my tastes in my ripe old age (though truthfully at times he still sounds like a lovelorn, drunk Shakespearean actor).
-Either way, his truly mournful croons (and stern spoken words) along with Lena Abe’s and Kate Stone’s assistance, make opener “My Body, A Funeral” a simply rending, classic dirge, setting the bar incredibly high for the rest of the album.
+Of course, Aaron Stainthorpe’s dramatic whining remains somewhat of a sticking point with me, though not nearly as much as it used to, as he’s grown on me, or I have simply developed my tastes in my ripe old age (though, truthfully, at times he still sounds like a lovelorn, drunk Shakespearean actor).
+Either way, his truly mournful croons (and his stern spoken words), with Lena Abe’s and Kate Stone’s assistance, make opener “My Body, A Funeral” a simply rending, classic dirge, setting the bar incredibly high for the rest of the album.

-Luckily, the likes of “Fall With Me,” “For Lies I Sire,” “Echoes from a Hollow Soul,” continue with the strains of melancholic artistry, weaving deft, somber melodies around poetic vocals and heart rending pacing.
-There’s even a few surprises such as the 4 minute point, almost urgent rumble of “Bring Me Victory” and the death/black metal explosion of “A Chaper in Loathing,” which will remind ardent My Dying Bride fans of “The Forever People” from As the Flower Withers.
-However, along with the opener, the standout for me has to be “Santuario Di Sangue” with a chorus (again aided by Abe and Stone) so dismally rousing one can only weep while moshing.
-Also, eleven minute closer “Death Truimphant,” features an opening riff so glorious and somber, it’s….. well a triumphant form of death.
+Luckily, the likes of “Fall With Me,” “For Lies I Sire,” and “Echoes from a Hollow Soul” continue with the strains of melancholic artistry, weaving deft, somber melodies around poetic vocals and heart-rending pacing.
+There’s even a few surprises, like at the four-minute point, the almost urgent rumble of “Bring Me Victory,” and the death/black metal explosion of “A Chapter in Loathing,” which will remind ardent My Dying Bride fans of “The Forever People” from As the Flower Withers.
+However, along with the opener, the standout track for me has to be “Santuario Di Sangue” with a chorus (again aided by Abe and Stone) so dismally rousing that one can only weep while moshing.
+Also, the eleven-minute closer “Death Triumphant,” features an opening riff so glorious and somber, it’s….. well, a triumphant form of death.

-As with the last two albums, My Dying Bride have manged to successfully meld their older sound with their mid era sound and add to their already legendary legacy, delivering yet another slab of peferctly rendered, melacholy beauty.
+As with the last two albums, My Dying Bride have managed to successfully meld their older sound with their mid-era sound and add to their already legendary legacy, delivering yet another slab of perfectly rendered, melancholy beauty.